usdot-jpo-ode/jpo-cvdp/docs/configuration.md

 1. Message JSON record cannot be parsed.
 2. Message speed is outside of prescribed limits.
 3. Message location is outside of a prescribed geofence.
-4. BSM TemporaryID can be redacted (rendered indistinct).
+4. BSM TemporaryID cannot be redacted (rendered indistinct).

 ### PPM Command Line Options